vertexproject/synapse/docs/synapse/userguides/background.rst

 ============

 **Synapse is a versatile central intelligence and analysis system created to support analyst teams in every stage of the intelligence life cycle.**
-We designed Synapse to answer complex questions which require the fusion of large data sets from disparate sources that span multiple disciplines.
-Analysis is based on the ability to represent data in a structured model that allows analysts or algorithms to query, annotate, navigate, and reason over the collected data.
+We designed Synapse to answer complex questions which require the fusion of large data sets from a broad range of sources that span multiple disciplines.
+Analysis is based on representing all data in a structured model that allows analysts or algorithms to query, annotate, navigate, and reason over the collected data.

 ..
 TIP::